ewang2002/UCSDHistEnrollData/README.md

 Note that **this** repository contains the actual data collected by my [WebReg Scraper](https://github.com/ewang2002/webreg_scraper), along with some Python scripts designed to help clean and analyze the data.
 The library powering this scraper is [webweg](https://github.com/ewang2002/webweg).
 If you want to see the other components of this project, click on the corresponding links above.

 ## Content
 This repository contains CSV files which contains information regarding the number of seats available at some time for certain classes.
 There are also some scripts designed to help clean and analyze the data.
 Additionally, there are pre-generated plots of each course that is being tracked.

+To see the update status (how frequently I'm updating the CSV files here), check out [this](https://github.com/ewang2002/UCSDHistEnrollData/issues/1) issue.

 ### CSV Files
 Each line in a CSV file is a data point that contains the date and time that the data was collected, the course (and section information), the number of students enrolled in that section, the total number of seats available, and the number of students in the waitlist.